BorisNaguet/jsRaw/README.md

 # jsRaw
 Port of famous dcraw image processing to Javascript via emscripten &amp; asm.js

+The goal is to be able to process any [Raw image](https://en.wikipedia.org/wiki/Raw_image_format) within a browser simple page locally (i.e. without network).

 You can test the last version live here: http://borisnaguet.github.io/jsRaw/jsRaw.html